The SRG/eROSITA all-sky survey: Cosmology constraints from cluster abundances in the western Galactic hemisphere: The X-ray selection function

-\begin{itemize} \item \textit{PNT} is a primary counterpart of a simulated point source.
-The detected source is uniquely assigned to an AGN or star. \item \textit{EXT} is a primary counterpart of a simulated extended source.
-The detected source is uniquely assigned to a cluster. \item \textit{PNT2} is a secondary counterpart of a simulated point source.
+To mimic the \erosita survey, the next step is to generate X-ray events with the \texttt{SIXTE} simulator \citep{Dauser2019}. \texttt{SIXTE} uses the ancillary response file, the redistribution matrix file, PSF, background, and the \erass attitude file of the spacecraft in the most up-to-date calibration database in a self-consistent manner with the observations.
+This method allows the simulations to accurately account for the instrumental response and exposure variations across the sky due to the scanning strategy of \textit{SRG}.
+The output is a collection of event lists with a realistic angular position, energy, and arrival time.
+These event lists are processed through the \esass software \citep{Brunner2022} as described in \citet{Merloni2024}.
+We matched the resulting source catalog to the input catalog from simulations by tracing the origin of each photon.
+The sources are grouped into five classes, described as follows: 1) \textit{PNT} is a primary counterpart of a simulated point source.
+The detected source is uniquely assigned to an AGN or star.
+2) \textit{EXT} is a primary counterpart of a simulated extended source.
+The detected source is uniquely assigned to a cluster.
+3) \textit{PNT2} is a secondary counterpart of a simulated point source.
 The detected source is assigned to an AGN or star, but the primary detection containing a large number of events is already classified as \textit{PNT} or \textit{EXT}.
-This is a split source corresponding to an AGN or star. \item \textit{EXT2} is a secondary counterpart of a simulated extended source.
+This is a split source corresponding to an AGN or star.
+4) \textit{EXT2} is a secondary counterpart of a simulated extended source.
 The detected source is assigned to a cluster, but the primary detection containing a large number of events is already classified as \textit{PNT} or \textit{EXT}.
-This is a split source corresponding to a cluster. \item \textit{BKG} is a false detection due to random fluctuations in the background.
+This is a split source corresponding to a cluster.
+5) \textit{BKG} is a false detection due to random fluctuations in the background.
 The entry in the source catalog is not associated with any simulated source.